dylan-lang/dylan-tool/README.md

         $ cp _build/bin/dylan-tool <somewhere-on-your-PATH>

 1. Create a new workspace.
-For example if you wanted to work on the http code you might want to have both the 'http' and 'uri' as active packages:
+For example if you wanted to work on the http code you might want to have both 'http' and 'uri' as active
+    packages:

         $ dylan-tool new web-stuff http uri